-Recently Mr. Venkatesh Venkataramanujam advanced to doctoral candidacy by successfully passing the doctoral qualifying exam and by defending his dissertation propsal.
-Mr. Venkataramanujam is studying a new class of mechanical device called reconfigurable motion generators (RMGs).
-RMG's lie at the intersection of traditional general purpose industrial robots and custom designed machines and mechansism.
+Recently Mr. Tom Ebert advanced to doctoral candidacy by successfully passing the doctoral qualifying exam and by defending his dissertation proposal.
+Mr. Ebert is studying the modeling and simulation of anchoring mechanisms for use on extreme terrain mobility platforms for celestial surface prospecting.
+These anchoring mechanisms are needed for robotic surveying and prospecting of celestial bodies such as the Moon and Mars.
 Dr. Larochelle is serving as the Chair of his doctoral committee.

 From our YouTube Channel